Inside: If you want to know the secret of how to be a good father, here are the simple things great dads do that will mean a lot to your child.

 - Ask questions.
-Ask about school, their friends, what they’re worried about, what they’re looking forward to.
-If they share a problem, don’t try to fix it.
+My husband uses this set of adorable family conversation starters every night with our kids, and it’s been one of his secret weapons in learning how to be a good father.
+Asking these powerful questions helps everyone end the day feeling connected, loved, and happy.
+If your child shares a problem, don’t try to fix it.
 I know it’s hard, but just listen while they talk.
 If you must, you can try to gently nudge them in the direction of a solution.
 But really, they just want you to listen.

 - Teach the rules.
 When you’re watching your favorite sporting event on TV, take the time to explain the rules of the game to your kid.
 You’ll probably end up with a buddy to watch the next game with.

 - Leave messages.
 If you give your child a greeting card, write an extra note from your heart.
 Whether it’s a paragraph or a sentence, your words will mean the world to your child.
 On regular days, surprise your kid with notes in their school lunch box or Post-It notes on their bathroom mirror.
 You can tell a joke, write down what you admire about them, or just say “I love you.”

 - Read aloud.
 Your kid is never too old to be read to.
 For younger kids, read a bedtime story.
 For older kids, you can take turns reading out loud from the same book.
 If you need ideas for book, check out 10 Children’s Books That Will Make Your Kids Feel Absolutely Loved.

 - Surprise your kids.
 Come home early from work one day, even if it’s just a half hour early.
 Or take the day or the morning off work to do something fun with your kids, even if it’s just once a year.